velodrome-finance/automations/README.md

 ## Components

+### Emissions

 - **GaugeUpkeepManager**: This contract is responsible for registering and deregistering scheduled distribute call upkeeps for a gauge.
 It is registered as an upkeep itself with the following triggers:
   - Log triggers (from the `Voter` contract)
     - `GaugeCreated`: Registers a new gauge in the upkeep manager when it is created.
     - `GaugeKilled`: Deregisters an existing gauge from the upkeep manager when it is killed.
     - `GaugeRevived`: Registers a gauge in the upkeep manager when it is revived.
 - **GaugeUpkeep**: This contract is the actual upkeep that calls the `distribute` function on gauges.
 It iterates over a range of gauge IDs and is triggered on an interval.

+### Prices

+- **TokenUpkeepManager**: This contract is responsible for managing a whitelist of tokens and their corresponding upkeeps.
+It registers and deregisters upkeeps for token price updates.
+It is registered as an upkeep itself with the following trigger:
+  - Log trigger (from the `Voter` contract)
+    - `WhitelistToken`: Registers or deregisters a token in the upkeep manager when it is whitelisted or removed from the whitelist.
+- **TokenUpkeep**: This contract is the actual upkeep that calls the `fetchPrices` function on tokens.
+It iterates over a range of token IDs and is triggered on an interval.

+### Utility

 - **UpkeepBalanceMonitor**: This is a utility contract that watches the balances of all active gauge upkeeps and triggers top-up transactions when the balance falls below a certain threshold.

 ## Installation